amromero92/quantum/README.md

 Contains:

--DNA_Grover.ipynb: Finds DNA chains, formed by specific combinations of four nitrogen bases, using the Grover's solutions search algorithm.
-Preliminary and untested.
+-dna_grover.ipynb: Finds DNA chains, formed by specific combinations of four nitrogen bases, using the Grover's solution-search algorithm.
+Preliminary and not fully tested.